-Super Silver Haze is almost a pure sativa (just 10% indica) with a THC content of up to 18%.
-Super Silver Haze was created in Amsterdam during the mid-1990s, a genetic cross of Haze, Northern Lights, and Skunk.
-It is a strain known for providing a cerebral buzz that lasts a long time, and you should also benefit from an exhilarating, euphoric high.
+Super Silver Haze is almost pure sativa (just 10% indica) with a THC content of up to 18%.
+Super Silver Haze was created in Amsterdam during the mid-1990s.
+It is a genetic cross of Haze, Northern Lights, and Skunk.
+It is a strain known for providing a cerebral buzz that lasts a long time.
+You should also benefit from an exhilarating, euphoric high.

 The remarkable Haze lineage began with a hybrid of a Mexican landrace sativa and a Colombian landrace.
 The following year, the brothers selected the best females from the hybrid and crossed them with a Southern Indian landrace.
-Finally, this new strain was crossed with a Thai landrace!
-Purple Haze became the best strain on the market in the 1970s, but was also exceedingly expensive.
+Finally, they crossed it with a Thai landrace!
+Purple Haze became the best strain on the market in the 1970s but was also exceedingly expensive.

-The main issue with Haze is the fact that it is 100% sativa, which makes it hard to grow indoors.
-As a result, breeders began crossing it with indica strains to ensure it was possible to grow inside, away from prying eyes.
-Eventually, in the 1990s, Neville Schoenmakers recovered seeds from a pure Haze and selected two male plants (A and C), and a female plant which he called B.
+The main issue with Haze is its 100% sativa genetic makeup, which makes it hard to grow indoors.
+As a result, breeders began crossing it with indica strains to ensure it was possible to cultivate inside, privately.
+Eventually, in the 1990s, Neville Schoenmakers recovered seeds from a pure Haze.
+He selected two male plants (A and C) and a female plant, which he called B.

-As the owner of The Seed Bank, Neville began experimenting with new strains and his company, later known as Sensi Seeds Bank, became famous for creating a myriad of Haze strains that have been crossed with indicas.
+As the owner of The Seed Bank, Neville began experimenting with new strains.
+His company, later known as Sensi Seeds Bank, became famous for creating a myriad of Haze strains that were crossed with indicas.
 Super Silver Haze has become one of the most popular of all.

-Today, this strain is used to treat a variety of mental health issues including anxiety, depression, and PTSD.
+Today, this strain is used to treat a variety of mental health issues, including anxiety, depression, and PTSD.
 It could also alleviate the pain of conditions such as muscle spasms and chronic back pain.
-In this step-by-step growing guide, we provide you with eight important tips to help you grow high-quality Super Silver Haze.
+In this step-by-step growing guide, we provide you with eight essential tips to help you grow high-quality Super Silver Haze.

-Although the image of asking your marijuana plants to ‘sit’ or ‘lie down’ provokes mirth (and a little concern), ‘training’ your plants actually involves bending, or even cracking, parts of the plant to improve yield size and quality of weed.
-There are several training techniques, but the Screen of Green (SCROG) method is one of the best around for Super Silver Haze.
+The image of asking your marijuana plants to ‘sit’ or ‘lie down’ provokes mirth (and a little concern).
+However, ‘training’ your plants involves bending, or even cracking, parts of the plant.
+The process can help improve yield size and quality of weed.
+The Screen of Green (SCROG) method is one of the best training techniques around for Super Silver Haze.

 SCROG is an excellent training option if you are growing Super Silver Haze indoors, as it assists in a discreet, clandestine grow.

 Super Silver Haze is predominantly sativa, which means it requires less feeding than its indica counterparts.
-When you add in a new grower’s understandable over-enthusiasm, it is common for them to burn their crop with nutrients.
-There are several causes of nutrient burn, including overwatering, using growth stimulants regularly, overuse of bloom boosters, and mixing nutrients stronger than recommended.
+When you add in a new grower’s understandable over-enthusiasm, it is common for them to burn their weed with nutrients.
+There are several causes of nutrient burn.
+They include overwatering, using growth stimulants regularly, overuse of bloom boosters, and mixing nutrients more strongly than recommended.